Kevin Parker (New York politician): 2010-present

 Parker was convicted of misdemeanor charges of criminal mischief in 2010.
-On May 8, 2009, Parker was arrested and charged with felony criminal mischief, assault, and menacing in Brooklyn for chasing and attacking a New York Post photographer, damaging the photographer's camera and car door, and breaking his finger.
+On May 8, 2009, he was arrested and charged with felony criminal mischief, assault, and menacing in Brooklyn for chasing and attacking a New York Post photographer, damaging the photographer's camera and car door, and breaking his finger.
 Parker was taken to the 67th Police Precinct station, booked, charged with a felony due to the value of damage to the camera and car door, and released without bail.
 As a result, he was stripped of his leadership positions as Majority Whip and chair of the Energy Committee, and payment of his $22,000 leadership stipend was suspended.
 Parker was convicted by a jury of two misdemeanor charges of criminal mischief on December 6, 2010.
 On March 21, 2011, Parker was sentenced to three years' probation, fined $1,000, and ordered to pay compensation to the newspaper.
 He was ordered again to attend anger-management classes; the judge also issued an order of protection against Parker on behalf of the photographer.
 Meanwhile, Parker told reporters: "I don't think I have an anger issue."

-Parker was restrained by colleagues during a profane tirade against Senator Diane Savino in February 2010.
-During the tirade, Parker referred to Savino as a "bitch".
+Parker was restrained by colleagues during a profane tirade against Senator Diane Savino in February 2010, in which he referred to her as a "bitch".
 He then offered to fight her boyfriend, Senator Jeff Klein, who intervened.

-In April 2010, Parker launched into a tirade while white colleague John DeFrancisco of Syracuse was questioning a black nominee for the New York State Power Authority at a confirmation hearing.
-Parker objected to DeFrancisco's questions and asserted that he had never seen a white nominee treated in similar fashion.
+In April 2010, Parker launched into a tirade while white colleague, Republican Senator John DeFrancisco of Syracuse, was questioning a Black nominee for the New York State Power Authority at a confirmation hearing.
+He objected to DeFrancisco's questions and asserted that he had never seen a white nominee treated in similar fashion.
 "Amid the nearly two-minute tirade, committee chairman Carl Kruger told Parker he would be removed from the hearing room if he didn't settle down".
 Parker responded: "Well, you better bring people".
 During the tirade, Parker accused his colleagues of racism.
 He followed up in a radio interview by accusing DeFrancisco and Parker's Republican "enemies" of being white supremacists, but later apologized for the "white supremacists" accusation.
-His fellow Democrat, Senator Rubén Díaz Sr., himself a racial minority, opined that Parker "needs help".
+His fellow Democrat, then-Senator Rubén Díaz Sr., himself a member of a racial minority group, opined that Parker "needs help".
 The New York Times editorial board, writing that Parker was "known as the man with frightening rages that could erupt at any time and on almost any subject," opined that "Mr. Parker should be censured, and voters in central Brooklyn should start recruiting a qualified replacement."